-Credit by Examination (CBE) - High School Course Credit for Advancement/Acceleration - if the Student Has Not Taken the Course/Subject
+Credit by Examination (CBE) for High School Course Credit

 A student will be permitted to take an exam to earn credit for an academic course or subject area for which the student has had no prior instruction as defined in local board policy - EHDB (LOCAL).
 A student must score 80% on a district approved exam, at least 60 on a CLEP test, or at least a 3 on an AP exam to earn credit.
 Courses with two (2) semesters, the average of both semester exams must be 80 or greater.
 If credit is awarded, then both exam scores are recorded on the student's transcript.
 The score earned on a credit by exam will be calculated in the student's GPA.
 A student may take an exam to earn high school course credit no more than twice.
 If a student fails to achieve the designated score on the applicable exam before the beginning of the school year in which the student needs to enroll in the course according to the school's high school course sequence, the student must complete the course rather than retest.